AmishaSThummar/Alumni-Management-System/README.md

 - Manage alumni information
 - Register and manage events
 - Search for events by name and speaker
+- alumni can share job postings and referral opportunities, providing students with direct access to valuable career resources and networking opportunities
 - Responsive frontend built with React and Tailwind CSS

 ## Prerequisites

-- Java 21
+- Java 21 with sprint-boot
 - Node.js and npm
-- Docker and Docker Compose
+- Docker
 - PostgreSQL

 ## Installation